Exploring Tomorrow's Treatments Today

 • Phase 3 trial gathers additional information from several hundred to a few thousand people about safety and effectiveness, studying different populations and different dosages, and comparing the intervention with other drugs or treatment approaches.
 If the FDA agrees that the trial results support the intervention’s use for a particular health condition, it will approve the experimental drug or device.

 • Phase 4 trial takes place after the FDA approves the drug or device.
-The treatment’s effectiveness and safety are monitored in large, diverse populations.
+Researchers monitor the treatment’s effectiveness and safety in large, diverse populations.
 Sometimes, side effects may not become clear until more people have used the drug or device over a longer period of time.

-Researchers take many years testing investigational drugs in the laboratory before the drug can be tested in humans.
-When the initial laboratory research is successful the drug can be moved into testing in humans through a clinical trial.
-All phases of clinical trials are monitored closely by the Food and Drug Administration (FDA).
+Researchers spend many years testing investigational drugs in the laboratory before they can test the drug in humans.
+When initial laboratory research succeeds, they move the drug into human testing through a clinical trial.
+The Food and Drug Administration (FDA) closely monitors all phases of clinical trials.

-Randomization is a process used in some clinical trials to prevent bias.
-Bias occurs when a trial’s results are affected by human choices or other factors not related to the treatments being tested.
+Researchers use randomization in some clinical trials to prevent bias.
+Bias occurs when human choices or other factors unrelated to the treatments being tested affect the results of a trial.
 Randomization helps ensure that unknown factors do not affect trial results.

 Randomization is used in all phase III and some phase II trials.
 These trials are called randomized clinical trials.
 A clinical trial consists of at least two groups depending upon the study protocol.
 A study protocol is a plan that describes the schedule of tests, procedures, medications and dosages, and the length of the study.